 So in late 2003, with the encouragement of family members and close friends, Scott began the Jacob Dinezon Project in earnest with the commissioning of two professional English translations of short Dinezon biographies by Ruth Fisher Goodman of Delaware.

-In 2004, Tina Lunson of Maryland, was commissioned to translate Jacob Dinezon’s collection of autobiographical short stories called Zikhroynes un bilder: Shtetl, kinderyorn, shrayber (Memories and Scenes: Shtetl, Childhood, Writers).
-And in 2005, Tina continued her work with the translation of Dinezon’s best-selling Yiddish novel, Ha’neahovim vha’neimim, oder Der shvartser yungermantshik (The Beloved and Pleasant, or The Dark Young Man).
+In 2004, Tina Lunson of Maryland, was commissioned to translate Jacob Dinezon’s collection of autobiographical short stories, Zikhroynes un bilder: Shtetl, kinderyorn, shrayber (Memories and Scenes: Shtetl, Childhood, Writers).
+In 2005, Tina continued her work with the translation of Dinezon’s best-selling Yiddish novel, Ha’neahovim vha’neimim, oder, Der shvartser yungermantshik (The Beloved and Pleasing, or, The Dark Young Man.)

-In addition, Tina, Jane, and Archie Barkan of California, have provided English translations of Dinezon-related essays by I. L. Peretz, David Frishman, Shmuel Niger, Samuel Zitron, Baal-Makhshoves (Israel Isidor Elyashev), which have been posted here on this website.
+In addition, Tina, Jane, Miri, and Archie Barkan of California have provided English translations of Dinezon-related essays by I. L. Peretz, David Frishman, Shmuel Niger, Samuel Tsitron, and Bal-Makhshoves (Israel Isidor Elyashev), which have been posted here on this website.

-“My dream,” says Scott Davis, “is to see an English translation of Jacob Dinezon’s stories sitting on the bookshelf beside the works of his friends, Sholem Abramovitsh, Sholem Aleichem, and I. L. Peretz.
+“My dream,” says Scott Davis, “is to see English translations of Jacob Dinezon’s novels and stories sitting on the bookshelf beside the works of his friends, Sholem Abramovitsh, Sholem Aleichem, and I. L. Peretz.
 To remind people that there was a Jacob Dinezon in the world, and to return him to his rightful place as the beloved uncle of modern Yiddish literature.”

 About Our Translators